eauxfolles/content-discovery/README.md

 Where:
 * "-option" is either "-files" or "-folders".
 * "url" is the target URL including identifier for the used protocol (e.g. https://www.example.com).
-* "\[dictionary]" is the name of an optional dictionary to be used (located in same folder as the tool).
+* "\[dictionary]" is the name of an optional dictionary to be used.
+Located in same folder as the script.

 Two dictionaries (one for files, one for folders) are available to proof functionality.